George Brizan: Life and career

-Following studies in Economics, History and Education, George Brizan began public service as a teacher at the venerable Grenada Boys' Secondary School (GBSS) and later as vice-principal of the Institute for Further Education (IFE), one of the predecessor institutions to the T.A.
-Marryshow Community College ("TAMCC").
+Brizan completed his primary school education at St. Dominic's Roman Catholic Primary School and his secondary education at the venerable Presentation Brothers College (PBC).
+He later attended the University of the West Indies (UWI) where he obtained a Bachelor of Arts degree in history and a Certificate of Education.
+Next, he attended the University of Calgary in Canada where he obtained a Master of Arts degree in History and Economics.
+He holds a second Master of Arts degree in International Economic Relations from Carlton University also in Canada.
+Upon completion of his studies, Brizan did what many of his contemporaries did not, that is, he returned home.
+Brizan considered himself an educationalist and he began public service by teaching History and Economics at the venerable Grenada Boys' Secondary School (GBSS).
+When the then-government of Grenada formed the Institute For Further Education (IFE), a national sixth form college, Brizan took his considerable talents to that institution where he taught History and Economics and served as its vice-principal.
+During his tenure at GBSS and IFE, Brizan also served as a lecturer at the National Teachers' College.
 On several occasions, Brizan was called upon by governments to serve in various capacities particularly in the areas of trade and development.
 At various times in his long and illustrious career, Brizan served as a Trade Union leader, Economics, History and Education Lecturer and even a Sports Announcer/Commentator in the island's annual inter-collegiate track and field competition, popularly known as "Intercol."
-Brizan had the distinction of working for or consulting with every Grenada government since the late 1960s. and when he became a consultant in the Ministry of Finance in the Keith Mitchell administration, he became and remains to this day the only former Prime Minister in the Caribbean to work for or serve in a successor government.
+Brizan had the distinction of working for or consulting with every Grenada government since the late 1960s.
+And when he became a consultant in the Ministry of Finance in the Keith Mitchell administration, he became and remains to this day the only former Prime Minister in the Caribbean to work for or serve in a successor government.
 A prolific author, Brizan authored one of the seminal works on Grenada's history, Grenada: Island of Conflict.
+He also authored The Nutmeg Industry, Grenada's Black Gold which remains an influential publication to this date.
 Brizan was instrumental in guiding and serving as a role model for hundreds of Grenadian students over the years.
 Indeed, it was not uncommon for students to declare a desire to be a "Brizan" (i.e. Economist/Historian) as their career goal.
 That to this day Economics remains one of the most popular courses of study for Grenadian students is a testament to Brizan's influence.
+Simply put, George Brizan remains a revered figure in the national life of Grenada.